Avantika082/Airlines_sentiment_analysis/README.md

 A standard machine learning model that works well for linearly separable data.
 We preprocess the text data using TF-IDF (Term Frequency-Inverse Document Frequency) and train the Logistic Regression model on the transformed data.

 2. LSTM (Long Short-Term Memory)
 LSTM is a type of Recurrent Neural Network (RNN) designed to handle sequence prediction problems.
-This model is trained on the tokenized reviews using an embedding layer using wordtovec word embeddings to capture the meaning of words in context.
+This model is trained on the tokenized reviews using an embedding layer using wordtovec word embeddings to capture the meaning of words in context of text.